alex-gutev/static-dispatch/README.md

 chosen and the generic function call form is left as is, which falls back to the standard dynamic dispatch.

-The standard method combination is supported, including `:BEFORE`, `:AFTER` and `:AROUND` methods, as well as `CALL-NEXT-METHOD` and `NEXT-METHOD-P`.
-User-defined method combinations are not supported.
-You can still define a generic function with a user-defined method combination in your code, however it will not be statically dispatched.
+**NOTE:** All standard method combinations are supported as well as user-defined method combinations, which are defined with `DEFINE-METHOD-COMBINATION` from the `STATIC-DISPATCH-CL` package.
+If a generic function uses a method-combination, which is defined using `DEFINE-METHOD-COMBINATION` from the `COMMON-LISP` package, then calls to the generic function will not be statically dispatched, and will be dynamically dispatched instead.

 **NOTE:** The package `STATIC-DISPATCH-CL` exports all symbols from the `CL` package as well as the symbols in the `STATIC-DISPATCH` package,